jt14den/estout/esttab.md

 * **estadd** Program to add extra results to the returns of an estimation command.
 This is useful to make the the results available for tabulation.
 * **estpost** Program to prepare results from commands such as summarize, tabulate, or correlate for tabulation by esttab or estout.

+### Eststo or Estimates store

+* storing estimates
+* naming not required, makes up a name
+* you can name however if you want
+*

 ```stata
 . eststo clear
 ```
+* erases stored estimates sets

 ```stata
 . sysuse auto